jyotiyadav2508/pizza-hub/README.md

  - GitHub - Used to deploy the projects code.
  - Gitpod - Used to develop and test code.
  - [lucidchart](https://www.lucidchart.com/) Used to create the project flow.
- - LibreOffice Draw - Used to create the flowchart.
  - Google Sheets - Used to store data outside of the program with the User data, food menu and sales records stored on separate worksheets.
  - Google Cloud Platform - Used to manage access permissions to google services such as google autho and google sheets.
  - Heroku Platform - Used to deploy the live project.